Eucalyptus pulchella - Tasmanian White Peppermint

 Tasmanian White Peppermint.
+Also known as Eucalyptus linearis.
 A medium sized elegant ornamental tree with weeping clusters of highly aromatic foliage.
 Grow as a standard tree or coppiced shrub.
 Tolerates coastal conditions.
 Read on for full description.
 Call us on 0751 526 1511 for help in choosing your Eucalyptus.

 Why we like this variety:-